Jeremiah Trotter: Personal life

-Trotter is married to Tammi Trotter.
-The married couple have three children.
+Trotter was married to Tammi Trotter (née Johnson), who died on February 28, 2023.
+The couple had three children.
 Trotter is a Christian.
 While playing with the Eagles, Trotter was a resident of Hainesport, New Jersey.

-In September, 2019, Trotter's son Jeremiah Trotter Jr., then a junior at St. Joseph's Preparatory School in Philadelphia, announced his commitment to play for the Clemson Tigers.
-Jeremiah Jr.'s younger brother Josiah also plays for Prep.
-Both boys, like their father, are linebackers.
+Trotter's two sons, Jeremiah Jr. and Josiah, each played linebacker in high school at St. Joseph's Preparatory School in Philadelphia.
+Jeremiah Jr. played college football for the Clemson Tigers, and was drafted by the Eagles in the fifth round of the 2024 NFL draft.
+Josiah currently plays college football for the Missouri Tigers.

 Trotter was captain of the Philadelphia Benjamins dodgeball team on the 3rd season of GSN's Extreme Dodgeball.
-The Benjamins were runners-up as they fell short in the championship match at the hands of the New York Bling, who were led by female boxer Mia St. Jon.
-In addition, Trotter not only led his team in kills, but also led the league in Big Ball kills.
-Extreme Dodgeball is an American Sports Entertainment television show that debuted on Game Show Network in 2004.
-His nickname on the show was "The Axeman".

 Trotter made his acting debut in 2013 in the independent film The North Star.

 Trotter was inducted into the Philadelphia Eagles Hall of Fame on November 28, 2016.

 Trotter is the uncle of former St. Louis Rams running back Terrance Ganaway.